 NAME DATA TYPE DESCRIPTION AntiAliasing ?
 NMTOKEN Indicates the anti-aliasing algorithm that the Device SHALL apply to the rendered output images.
 An anti-aliasing algorithm causes lines and curves to appear smooth which would otherwise have a jagged appearance, especially at lower resolutions such as 300 dpi and lower.
-Values include: Anti-aliasing SHALL be applied.
+Values include: AntiAlias - Anti-aliasing SHALL be applied.
 The algorithm is system specified.
 None - Anti-aliasing SHALL NOT be applied.
-The analysis of the applicat Resolution XYPair Horizontal and vertical output resolution in DPI.
+Resolution XYPair Horizontal and vertical output resolution in DPI.